matsim-org/matsim-libs/contribs/railsim/docs/events-specification.md

 - `state`: `free`, `reserved`, or `blocked`
 - `vehicleId`: if `state=reserved|blocked`, the id of the vehicle blocking or reserving this link
-- ` `: a number (0-based or 1-based?) if the link has multiple tracks
+- `track`: a number (0-based or 1-based?) if the link has multiple tracks

 ### railsimTrainLeavesLinkEvent

 Similar to the existing `trainLeavesLinkEvent`.
 One could argue that setting the link state to `free` would imply the same.
-I (mr) would still say it makes sense to have it separate, because depending on the implementation, a link could remain blocked for a longer time even if the train has already passed (e.g. minimum headway).
+I (mr) would still say it makes sense to have it separate, because depending on the implementation, a link could remain blocked for a longer time even if the train has already passed (e.g. minimum headway time).